Shriansh874/FIR-Filter-Design-and-Implementation-211-Taps-80-dB-Attenuation-/README.md

   - **Timing Summary Plots:** Timing analysis for the different Verilog implementations.
   - **MATLAB Response Plots:** Visual comparisons between the original MATLAB filter response and the quantized response used in Verilog.

-In summary, the process begins with the MATLAB-based computation and quantization of the FIR filter coefficients, which are then incorporated into the Verilog designs.
-This workflow ensures that the filter’s performance is accurately translated from simulation to hardware.
+In summary, the process begins with the MATLAB-based computation, quantization, and simulation of the FIR filter coefficients and input signal, which are then incorporated into the Verilog designs.
+This workflow ensures that the filter’s performance is accurately translated from simulation to hardware, and that its noise reduction capabilities are effectively validated.